-I couldn’t tell you if palmitos are produced in an environmentally sustainable way.
-If the UN Office on Drugs and Crime or en.foodlexicon.org are to be believed, then much palmito production is merely taking over land formerly dedicated to drug crops or is a happy byproduct of land clearing for new roads in Central American countries.
+I couldn’t tell you if palmitos are produced in an environmentally sustainable way, however the UN Office on Drugs and Crime [18/06/2018: link defunct] or en.foodlexicon.org reports that much palmito production is taking over land formerly dedicated to drug crops or is a happy byproduct of land clearing for new roads.
 I plan on looking into this further before buying more palmitos.

 When assembling the salad portions, distribute the leaves evenly amongst four plates.
 This is a warm salad in layers; the next layer is pumpkin then palmito, followed by the beetroot wedges and little chunks of Persian feta (5-6 per plate).
 Roughly smash a couple of handfuls of the nuts in a mortar & pestle, if you have one > if not, the side of a flat knife will do [just watch out for flying debris!].
 Scatter the nuts over the top of each salad.